Ariyon Bakare

-Ariyon Bakare (born 1971) is an English actor, writer and director.
-He is known for his extensive work across theatre, television, and film.
+Ariyon Bakare (born 1 July 1971) is an English actor, writer and director.
+He is known for his roles in shows including Doctor Who, His Dark Materials, and Doctors.

 In 1998, he became the first Black man to play a lead role in a BBC period drama, portraying Mehuru in the BAFTA-nominated miniseries A Respectable Trade.
-His performance was described by The Guardian as “powerful and understated… conveying dignity, intellect, and the quiet fury of a man surviving under unimaginable constraint.”
-Bakare’s portrayal marked a significant moment in British television history.
-He has since built a prolific career with major roles in Doctors, His Dark Materials, Carnival Row, Thirteen, Karen Pirie, Jonathan Strange & Mr Norrell, and Mr Loverman.
 In 2025, he won the BAFTA TV Award for Best Supporting Actor for his role in Mr Loverman.